 ||Availability||Available to all students

-This course is divided into 2 units.
+This course is divided into 3 units.
 Unit 1 (Beginnings) presents starting points, such as our assumptions about what science is and previous attempts to define legitimate science.
 It also introduces novel perspectives, developed in the 1960s and 1970s, which form the basis for science studies today.
 Unit 2 (The Social in Science) systematically explores important elements of scientific practice; for instance, observation, experimentation, theories and replication; and examines their fundamentally social character.
-In Unit 2 (Science Contextualised), students study the place of science in relation to, and as a central tool in shaping, other major social phenomena.
+In Unit 3 (Science in the Social), we study the place of science in relation to, and as a central tool in shaping, other major social phenomena.
 We explore topics like gender politics, nationalism, public policy, the environment and literature.
 Finally, we conclude with an epilogue about the place of science studies in science, and how the two can work collaboratively.

 Students can get a flavour of the course from a text that will be used several times: Steven Yearley, (2005).
 Making Sense of Science.
 London: Sage.
 This is available as an e-book in the library (and as an actual book).